cockroachdb/docs/src/current/releases/cloud.md

 ## October 23, 2024

 The new official [Cockroach Labs Okta app integration]({% link cockroachcloud/configure-cloud-org-sso.md %}#add-a-custom-authentication-method) eases the configuration of OIDC and SAML SSO authentication methods for CockroachDB {{ site.data.products.cloud }} organizations.
-Previously, it was required to create and maintain a custom OIDC or SAML app integration in Okta.
+Previously, a custom OIDC or SAML app integration in Okta was required.

 ## October 22, 2024